Made In El Salvador

 MADE IN EL SALVADOR

-Our Co-founder, Cristina Palomo Nelson, was born into the world of shoemaking.
+Our co-founder, Cristina Palomo Nelson, was born into the world of shoemaking.
 She grew up in the factories with her father and grandfather taking paper and highlighters to sketch shoe ideas as she followed along.
-Her dream was to have her own line of shoes.
-FRĒDA began with the idea of producing shoes that blended style and function.
-Pound the pavement footwear that elevates your everyday.
-FRĒDA's first collection was made in El Salvador, so we are so proud and honored to be back home.
-See our timeline and learn about why our moccasins are so special below.
+Her dream was to have her own collection of shoes.

 A Timeline of Family Heritage + FRĒDA

-• In 1970, Cristina's father started a new factory that focuses on beautiful moccasins handsewn onto the shoe form (called a last), a construction that is rarely used today.
+In 1970, Cristina's father started a new factory focused on beautiful moccasins handsewn onto the shoe form (called a last), a construction rarely used today.

-• In the summer of 2012, Cristina and Megan (FRĒDA) made our first collection of shoes at the factory in El Salvador.
-We were originally produced in Brazil, but our factory shut down for the Holidays and never reopened.
+In 2012, Cristina and Megan (FRĒDA co-founders) made our first collection of shoes at the factory in El Salvador.
+Originally, we were supposed to produce in Brazil, but our factory shut down for the holidays and never reopened.
 Cristina's family factory opened its doors for us last minute and produced the most beautiful collection of shoes.
 We are forever grateful.

 THE QUALITY AND CRAFTSMANSHIP OF HAND SEWN SHOE:

-Although moccasins have evolved from soft leather bottoms to more durable constructions, our factory in El Salvador still practices the art of hand fitting the leather to a shoe form.
-Moccasin construction means the upper, quarters, and insole of the shoe are hand-stitched together on the last with one top vamp piece.
-Our shoemakers carefully tack the leather in place, then hand-stitch the leather with needles and waxed thread to create the moccasin upper.
-This process takes time and skill, resulting in a shoe that is highly comfortable and flexible.
-We are truly lucky to be able to work with artisans who have been practicing this for generations.
+We believe that the quality of products made by hand is unparalleled.
+We only support artisans who believe in keeping the art and integrity of shoemaking alive and have skills and techniques used for generations.
+Although moccasins have evolved from soft leather bottoms to more durable constructions, our family factory in El Salvador still practices the art of hand-fitting the leather to a shoe form.
+Moccasin construction means the upper, quarters and insole are handstitched together on the last with one top vamp piece.
+Our shoemakers carefully tack the leather in place, then handstitch the leather with needles and waxed thread to create the moccasin upper.
+This process takes time and skill but ultimately, produces a highly comfortable and flexible shoe.
+We are truly lucky to work with artisans who have been practicing this for generations.

 So enjoyed reading this and as someone who enjoys Freda shoes, love that you are able to go back to the roots and share the craft with the world.
 Growing up in India, most of my shoes were custom made and know first hand, the fit of a hand sewn shoe.